 Good tool for intuitively working with virtual disc files:

 Pronounced "Key-piri-nha", not "Key-pirahna" as I did for a while.
-In my eyes, successor to Launchy.
+In my eyes, a true successor to Launchy.

-A bit tedious to install and configure but, once it's up-and-running, absolutely indespensable:
+A bit tedious to install and configure but, once it's up-and-running, absolutely indispensable:

 My personal installation and configuration guide:

 Create file "Keypirinha.lnk" pointing to file "C:\Program Files\Keypirinha\keypirinha.exe"

 Alt-select the system tray icon, select "Configure Application", and submit the following configuration:

 Alt-select the system tray icon, select "Configure Package", select "Apps", and submit the following configuration:

 To quote the download page, "the "Local Administrator Password Solution" (LAPS) provides management of local account passwords of domain joined computers.
 Passwords are stored in Active Directory (AD) and protected by ACL, so only eligible users can read it or request its reset."